nightscout/trio-docs/docs/usage/features/bolus-calculator.md

     ??? success "Answer"
         The bolus calculator will **subtract 1.0 units** from the bolus recommendation.

-??? question "**Negative IOB**: Bill currently has -1.0 units of insulin on board (IOB) from previous manual boluses and SMBs.
+??? question "**Negative IOB**: Bill currently has -1.0 units of insulin on board (IOB) from previous reduced or suspended basal rates.
 How will the bolus calculator adjust for this IOB?"

     ??? info "Here is the formula you will need:"